aalinabilal/HYPER-Neural-Encoding-and-Decoding/README.md

-# HYPER
- Hyperrealistic Neural Coding of Perception (Neural Encoding and Decoding)
+# HYPER (Hyperrealistic Neural Coding of Perception)

 Overview
 This project explores how the human brain represents perceived faces by building two complementary models: